-Ali Mansuri is a London based producer based in London.
+Ali Mansuri is a London based producer.
 He studied Genetics at Imperial College London, before deciding to concentrate on filmmaking.
 After shooting NGO short documentaries in rural Iran he earned his MFA in Producing and Directing at the USC School of Cinematic Arts where he produced several shorts and thesis films and was the recipient of the Panavision New Filmmakers Grant.
 While in Los Angeles he gained development experience at Mandate Pictures and at 2929 Productions where he worked for the Head of Development.
 Ali is one of 250 talents selected for the 2017 Berlinale Talents programme as a UK Producer and is a 2017 Edinburgh Film Festival Talent Lab Participant.
 He is the receipient of the John Brabourne Award.

 BRIAN FAWCETT | Cinematographer